tinode/chat/INSTALL.md

 		"failover": {
 			"enabled": true,
 			"heartbeat": 100,
-			"vote_after": 5
+			"vote_after": 8,
+			"node_fail_after": 16
 		}
 	}
 ```
 * `nodes` defines individual cluster nodes.
 The sample defines three nodes named `one`, `two`, and `tree` running at the localhost at the specified cluster communication ports.
 Cluster addresses don't need to be exposed to the clients.
 * `self` is the name of the current node.
 Generally it's more convenient to specify the name of the current node at the command line using `cluster_self` option.
 Command line value overrides the config file value.
-* `failover` is an experimental feature currently in development.
+* `failover` is an experimental feature which migrates topics from failed cluster nodes keeping them accessible:
+ * `enabled` turns on failover mode; failover mode requires at least three nodes in the cluster.
+ * `heartbeat` interval in milliseconds between heartbeats sent by the leader node to follower nodes to ensure they are accessible.
+ * `vote_after` number of failed heartbeats before a new leader node is elected.
+ * `node_fail_after` number of heartbeats that a follower node misses before it's cosidered to be down.

 If you are testing the cluster with all nodes running on the same host, you also must override the `listen` port.
 Here is an example for launching two cluster nodes from the same host using the same config file:
 ```